healthyregions/oeps/docs/registry.md

 ## Structure

 The `variables.json` file holds a comprehensive lookup of *all* individual variables that are present in any source file, each defined by a suite of metadata properties that describe.
-One of these properties, `data_sources` is a list of ids for all data sources in which a value for this variable can be found.
+One of these properties, `table_sources` is a list of ids for all table sources in which a value for this variable can be found.

-Each source table (CSV) that holds data is described by its own JSON file in the `variables_sources` directory.
-These JSON definitions follow the [Data Resource spec](https://specs.frictionlessdata.io/data-resource/), with one important difference: All `fields` lists are empty.
-Where traditionally the `fields` list would have a definition of each field, "fields" are what we are calling "variables", so this list is populated at "run-time" (by whatever operation is interrogating the files) based on the `data_sources` property of each variable.

-Spatial data to which each data source must be joined is defined in the `geodata_sources` directory. *All joins must be performed on the HEROP_ID field.*
+Each table source (CSV) is in turn described by a JSON file in the `table_sources` directory, and linked via a `geodata_source` property to a similar entry in the `geodata_sources` directory. *All joins must be performed on the HEROP_ID field.*

 ![illustration of connections between registry content](./img/registry-complex.png)